 Getting From Bucharest to Budapest by Train

 If you’re a regular reader of this blog, you know that I really love riding the train.
-However, getting from Bucharest to Budapest by train is pleasant, but really slow.
-You can check out this page where you can see the schedules, prices and even purchase your ticket online.
+But taking one from Bucharest to Budapest is really slow.
+Like around 16 hours slow.

 Option 1: Night Train